Frequently Asked Questions

 Answer: Yes!
 Lisa works directly with the parent and student during your weekly lessons and group classes.
 You will learn the concepts along with your child and feel confident working together at home!

 Question: I would like for my child to be exposed to many different genres of music.
-Will she learn other styles in addition to classical music?
+Will he/she learn other styles in addition to classical music?

-Answer: Lisa is a rock/pop, bluegrass, and country fiddler as well as a classical violinist, and she loves to incorporate alternative styles into lessons and group classes.
+Answer: Lisa is a bluegrass, country, and rock/pop fiddler as well as a classical violinist, and she loves to incorporate alternative styles into lessons and group classes.
 Her students study bluegrass music, folk tunes, and popular hits along with their classical music.
 Click here to view Lisa's series of books titled "Fiddlin' Favorites," licensed by the International Suzuki Association.

-Question: My five-year-old says he wants to play the violin now, but could this be a phase?
-Will he lose interest over time?
+Question: My four-year-old says he/she wants to play the violin now, but could this be a phase?
+Will he/she lose interest over time?

 Answer: The Suzuki violin philosophy is designed specifically so that young students and their parents can learn to incorporate violin into their daily lives and commit to a long-term, exciting musical journey.
 During lessons, we play games and move in small steps in order to avoid the "this is hard" mentality that sometimes comes with learning an instrument.